Energy Infrastructure Siting and Permitting Reforms

 The 2024 Climate Act tasked EEA with the development of a methodology for determining the suitability of sites for Large and Small Clean Energy Generation Facilities, Large and Small Clean Energy Storage Facilities, and Large and Small Clean Transmission and Distribution Infrastructure Facilities in newly established Public Rights of Way; and guidance to inform state, regional, and local regulations, ordinances, by-laws, and permitting processes on ways to avoid, minimize or mitigate impacts on the environment and people to the greatest extent practicable.

 On September 12, 2025, EEA released its draft Guidance on Site Suitability Assessments for Clean Energy Infrastructure.
-The following describes the methodology for determining the suitability of sites for applicable energy infrastructure, and provides recommendations for using the site suitability methodology in the review of applications for consolidated permits by the EFSB and local governments.
+The guidance describes the methodology for determining the suitability of sites for applicable energy infrastructure, and provides recommendations for using the site suitability methodology in the review of applications for consolidated permits by the EFSB and local governments.

 Standards and Guidelines for Community Benefits Plans and Agreements